 In great-grandma’s day, most houses had a root cellar or a cold storage room somewhere in the house.
-Today’s modern houses pride don’t include that feature and pride them selves on having warm, dry, finished basements instead of cold, damp cellars with dirt floors.
+Today’s modern houses don’t include that feature and pride themselves on having warm, dry, finished basements instead of cold, damp cellars with dirt floors (for good reason).

 Root Cellar Alternatives

 First, find a cool, dry place in your house: